CodeSpeedrun/CSharpSpeedrun.fr/07_OOP/Encapsulation/GetSet.md

 - `GetName()` is an accessor method, also known as a "getter," which allows external code to retrieve the value of `_employeeName`.
 - `SetName(string name)` is a mutator method, also known as a "setter," which allows external code to modify the value of `_employeeName`.
 However, before assigning a new value, it performs a check to ensure that the length of the name does not exceed 15 characters.
 If it does, an error message is displayed; otherwise, the new name is assigned to the `_employeeName` field.

-These accessors and mutators are commonly used to enforce encapsulation in object-oriented programming.
-They provide controlled access to the private members of a class, allowing for validation and data integrity checks before modification or retrieval.
-This ensures that the internal state of an object remains consistent and valid throughout its lifetime.